als-computing/bluesky-web/README.md

 ../../bin/linux-x86_64/motorSim st.cmd
 ```

-7) Check the PV names (from within the EPICS service)
+7) Check the PV names (from within the EPICS terminal)
 ```
 epics> dbl
 ```

 ## Running custom GP IOC
-In the EPICS container, issue the commands to start GP.
-This command does not currently produce the correct IOC on Mac.
+In the EPICS-docker container terminal, issue the commands to start GP.
+This command has been tested on Linux only.

 ```
 cd $IOCGP
 ../../bin/linux-x86_64/gp st.cmd.Linux
 ```

-## Mac specific instructions
+# Mac Developer Notes
-Linux machines running Docker can utilize "--network host" to easily map the network ports in a container to that of the host machine.
-This allows container services to talk to EPICS easily.
+Linux machines running Docker can utilize "--network host" to map the network ports in a container to that of the host machine.
+This allows container services to talk to EPICS.
 The Mac version of Docker does not have this network host mode.
 Therefore some additional configuration is typically required when running any service trying to communicate with EPICS inside a container on Mac.

-### EPICS Container Mac
+## EPICS Container Mac
 To run the EPICS container on a Mac while providing access outside the container, the ports used for [channel access](https://epics.anl.gov/docs/CAproto.html) need to be explicitly mapped when running the container.
 By default, these are ports 5064 and 5065 with both UDP and TCP protocol.
 The ports can be manually configured within the running container if desired.

 For example purposes, the following command can be used to run the [`prjemian/synapps`](https://hub.docker.com/r/prjemian/synapps) image with default Channel Access port mapping.